 Fill a pretty glass with ice and pour in equal measures of wine.

 Next, add club soda.
 No need to stir!

 Garnish with a beautiful red ripe strawberry.
 Keep reading for more garnish ideas.

-Oh, wait a minute!
-You may want something to nibble on with your cocktail!
+You’ll definitely want something to nibble on.
 While a bowl of pretzels or popcorn is just fine, if you’re feeling just a little more ambitious, a cheese board is always welcome.
 An artfully arranged board of cheese, crackers, dips, dried or fresh fruit, nuts looks really sophisticated and is easy to do.

 Well, other than drink it, there are a number of possibilities.
 Cook with it, freeze it into rosé ice cubes, or whip up a batch of frozen sangria!

 Sparkling wines are a type of wine that is made in a manner similar to champagne.
 If you are looking for an easy way to add carbonation to regular wine, add club soda or sparkling water.

 Besides being one of our favorite summer cocktails, a frosé is a wine slushie.
 Try this easy Frosé Recipe!

 - Use a different type of wine.
 Try these white wines: riesling, pinot grigio, sauvignon blanc, chardonnay or Gewürtztraminer.
 Be sure to take a look at my white wine spritzer with berry ice cubes.
 Sweeter wines like pink zinfandel, muscato, or fruit wines will make a sweeter spritzer.
 I love this red wine spritzer made with pinot noir and orange liqueur.